polterguy/lizzie/docs/introduction.md

 foo(function() { write("This will be evaluated last ...") });
 ```

-If you don't understand what the above code does, relax and keep on reading,
-we will dive deep into functions further down in this document.

 **FYI** - The `{...}` parts above simply creates a _"lambda object"_, that is
 basically a delegate, that internally contains a list of other delegates, that
 it sequentially evaluated once the _"lambda"_ is evaluated. `{}` simply creates